raoani/pythondataanalysis/IPLAnalysis/README.md

     python collect_data.py

-2. ##  How many wickets have fallen in each over through all the seasons for any particular team?
+2. ##  How many wickets have fallen in each over through all the seasons for a particular team?

     Execute analysis_1.py as follows,